Klymaxx

 Klymaxx is an American all-female pop/R&B band from Los Angeles, California.
 The band's classic lineup consisted of Bernadette Cooper, Lorena Porter Shelby, Cheryl Cooley, Robbin Grider, Lynn Malsby, and Joyce "Fenderella" Irby.
-Klymaxx is best known for their 1984 international hit "I Miss You".
+Klymaxx is best known for their 1985 international hits "I Miss You" and "Meeting in the Ladies Room".

 History

-Klymaxx was created and formed in 1979 by Bernadette Cooper (producer/drummer/vocals); she also created the name klymaxx.
-The other original members included Lorena "Lungs" Porter Shelby (lead vocals), Cheryl Cooley (guitar), Robbin Grider (keyboards/guitar), and Lynn Malsby (keyboards).
+Klymaxx was created and formed in 1979 by Bernadette Cooper (producer/drummer/vocals); she also created the name Klymaxx.
+The other original members included Lorena "Lungs" Porter Shelby (lead vocalist), Cheryl Cooley (guitar), Robbin Grider (keyboards/guitar), and Lynn Malsby (keyboards).
 Joyce "Fenderella" Irby (bass/vocals/producer) joined the band later, before the recording of their debut album.
 Bernadette developed their core sound and continued becoming the band's figurehead.
 Their debut album Never Underestimate the Power of a Woman was released in 1981, and their second album was Girls Will Be Girls.

-However, their first album to achieve national recognition was 1984 released Meeting in the Ladies Room, featuring the top 5 US Billboard R&B chart successes "The Men All Pause", written by Bernadette Cooper and Irby, and the title track.
+However, their first album to achieve national recognition was 1984 released Meeting in the Ladies Room, featuring the top 5 US Billboard R&B chart success "The Men All Pause", written by Bernadette Cooper and Irby, and the title track.
 The band's self-produced "I Miss You", penned by Lynn Malsby, became the band's pop breakthrough, peaking at #5 on the Hot 100.
 Lorena Lungs' vocals gave Klymaxx a clear distinctive sound, while Bernadette Cooper added the spoken word vibe and a musical direction that became their distinctive sound.
 Critics mentioned that Irby's voice was similar to Michael Jackson's, according to music historian Scot Brown.

 The classic lineup disbanded in 1989, though several members regrouped sporadically as Klymaxx over the next five years to release further albums.
-Following the breakup there was a legal confrontation involving Cooley’s unauthorized use of the band's name and trademark, leading to the trademark decision Cheryl Cooley v.
+Following the breakup there was a legal confrontation involving Cooley's unauthorized use of the band's name and trademark, leading to the trademark decision Cheryl Cooley v.
 Bernadette Cooper and Joyce Irby.
 The ladies agreed to and also, per the Truth In Music Advertising Act, members are allowed to tour, as Klymaxx but must differentiate which version by adding their names.